The French Way

 Only 40 KM left from Santiago, the ambiance along the Way is changing as people plan to celebrate their arrival and start realizing it will soon be time to part with people they might have been walking with for a month.
 The countryside itself changes as you enter forests with totally symmetric rows that produce curious visual effects.
 The villages you pass virtually have no name and seem stuck in time.
 Walk this section at sunrise for an unforgettable experience and arrive early in O Pedrouzo.
 Tonight you will stay in an old sawmill turned into a hotel along a riverbed in a town called O Pino next to O Pedrouzo.

-Day 6- 20 KM - WALK FROM SANTIAGO DE COMPOSTELA
+Day 6- 20 KM - WALK FROM O PEDROUZO TO SANTIAGO DE COMPOSTELA

 Only twenty kilometers separates you from your goal.
 Leave early to reach Santiago before twelve if you wish to see the pilgrim mass at midday (other at 7:30).
 Enter the Medieval Town through the Puerta del Camino, pass the iconic Praza de Cervantes.
 A few meters further you will find the Azabachería Door, the official entrance to the Cathedral on non-Holy years (in 2016 until November 20th and again in 2021 you will be able to enter through the Holy Door on the Quintana Square).
 Enter the Cathedral now, if you wish, we recommend continuing to the Plaza del Obradoiro, the main Square of the Cathedral, where you will find the Portico de la Gloria and the most impressive view of the Cathedral.
 Simply stop here.
 Congratulations, you have made it to Santiago de Compostela, the resting place of the Apostle Saint James.
 Breath in and truly live this moment, do whatever feels right.
 You still have a few things to do today - check in to your hotel, get your pilgrim certificate, attend pilgrim mass, try some delicious tapas and marvel at the architecture of our beloved City.
 You will be staying in a hotel in the historic center of Santiago only 5 minutes away from the Cathedral.